Vaccinations and Your Pet – Current Options – Also see our Summary Table at bottom of the page.

 We have been using vaccines on dogs and cats for well over 50 years.
 During this time both their safety and effectiveness have been constantly improving.
 It is true that some dogs and cats do have ‘reactions’ to vaccines.
 In the vast majority of cases these are only minor reactions with the occasional reaction being a little more severe.
 If we are aware that your pet is prone to reactions at the time of vaccinating we can take some simple medical prec autions to minimize the reaction.
 The reality is that vaccines are safe, and the consequences of not vaccinating your pet are potentially far more devastating than the risks from vaccines.

 The all important concept of “3 year vaccines” is to supposedly reduce the frequent antigenic contact of vaccines to the animal’s immune system.
-However, this does not address the fact that the “kennel cough” or Bordatella vaccine still needs to be delivered yearly.
-This vaccine is often the one that creates the occasional reaction.
+This will minimise reactions.
+However, this does not apply in regards to the “kennel cough” vaccines that still need to be delivered yearly.
+This vaccine is often the one that creates the occasional reaction. there is also now an intranasal form of this vaccine.

 Annual or Triennial (3 yearly) treatments?